satyashani/gexf-js/README.md

 ### Newest features ##

-URLs in attributes can now be replaced by hyperlinks using the replaceUrls option in config.js

-Edge weights are now listed.
-This can be disabled with the showEdgeWeight option in config.js

-Gexf-JS now speaks 7 languages: English, French, Italian, Spanish, Finnish, Turkish and Greek !
+PLugins can be developed for GexfJS lyaout.
+Currently FRUCHTERMAN AND REINGOLD and Yi Fan Hu implemented and tested. i18n has speaks 7 languages: English, French, Italian, Spanish, Finnish, Turkish and Greek !

 ### Contributors ##